yagu0/vchess/README.md

 Website to play to many chess variants, including rare ones - some almost never seen elsewhere, like "l'&Eacute;chiquet&eacute;" [french], renamed "checkered chess" in English.

-Notes:
- - Games start with a random assymetric position!
- - No ratings, no tournaments: no "competition spirit"
+No ratings, no tournaments: no "competition spirit".

 ## Get involved